mbuthiapeter908-pixel/JOBHUB-FINALPROJECT/readme.md

 API Documentation

-Built with the MERN stack • Supporting Youth Employment • Aligned with SDG 8
+Built by developer Mbuthia • Supporting Youth Employment • Aligned with SDG 8

 For questions or support, please open an issue or contact the development team.